robvanderleek/create-issue-branch/README.md

 ### Copy attributes from issue

-When the App opens a new (draft) Pull Request it can also copy over the following attributes from your issue:
+When the App opens a new (draft) Pull Request, it can also copy over the following attributes from your issue:

 - Description
 - Labels